JosePamplona/Dockerized-Elixir-Workbench/README.md

 ## Configuration

-Lorem ipsum
+1. Give execution permissions to `app` file (This step only needs to be performed once):

+    ```sh
+    sudo chmod +x app
+    ```

+1. Modify the `config.conf` file in order to configure the project name and creation specifications.

+1. If you have configured the schemas script to run, you will need to modify the `docker/schemas.sh` file to set up the initial schema-dependent files.

+1. Make sure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running before running any script command.

 ## Create a new project

-1. Modify the `config.conf` file in order to configure the project name and creation specifications.

-2. If you have configured the schemas script to run, you will need to modify the `docker/schemas.sh` file to set up the initial schema-dependent files.

-3. Run the following command:
+1. Run the following command:

     ```sh
     ./app new